algomo/knowledge-base/docs/docs/data-sources/Tags.md

 By asking the user for clarifying information, the chatbot narrows down the potential answer to just a single intent.
 This is a much more streamlined way to provide information to your users.
 On top of that, the conversation feels much more natural too!

-### Education Platform
+### Education Platform (Multiple tags)
-This example demonstrates when having multiple tags would be beneficial.
-In this example, we have a eLearning platform as assistance for teachers in augmenting their students' education.
-This platform needs to cater to teachers, students and parents, who use different apps to access different functionality within the platform.
+An eLearning platform caters to teachers, students, and parents, with varying access and functionalities.
+Tagged intents consider both roles and education stages.

-**Tag 1: Role**
+#### Tag 1: Role
 Here is an example question involving the first tag: `Role`.
 It can take the values `Student`, `Teacher` or `Parent`.
 ```
 Intent: How do I sign in?